Shift Symmetries and AdS/CFT: AdS/CFT Computations

 If we want the generating function in alternate quantization \cite{Klebanov:1999tb} (see \cite{Minces:1999eg,Minces:2002wp,Rivelles:2003ge,Minces:2004ch,Minces:2004zr,Elitzur:2005kz,Hartman:2006dy,Porrati:2016lzr} for more on the alternate quantization) we are supposed to choose $\psi_{(0)}=J$.
 Using this along with \eqref{vanishbulkconde} in \eqref{phipsiactione} gives us \be S_{ren}=\int {d^dp\over (2\pi)^d}\, -{\nu \, 4^{\nu}}{ \Gamma(\nu)\over \Gamma(-\nu)}{1\over p^{2\nu}} |J(p)|^2,\ \ \ \nu\not={\mathbb Z},\ \ee which gives the correct conformally invariant $\sim p^{-2\nu}=p^{2\Delta_--d}$ behavior in \eqref{pspace2pse} for a field of weight $\Delta_-$.

-In the shift symmetric cases \eqref{shifss2valueese}, for odd $d$ so that $\nu$ in non-integer, this gives in alternate quantization the momentum space correlator that gives position space logarithms indicating a gauged shift symmetry, as discussed in section \ref{sec1scalarsubsec}.
-In standard quantization, we do not get any special value for the conformal dimension.
-This is consistent with the expectation from section \ref{scalarfgsubsectioner} that the standard boundary conditions break the shift symmetry whereas the alternate boundary conditions preserve it.
+In the shift symmetric cases \eqref{shifss2valueese}, for odd $d$ so that $\nu$ is non-integer, this gives in alternate quantization the momentum space correlator that gives position space logarithms indicating a gauged shift symmetry, as discussed in section \ref{sec1scalarsubsec}.

 \textbf{Integer $\nu$:}

 When $\nu$ is an integer, the denominator in the $\psi$ recursion relation in \eqref{recurse} vanishes when $n=2\nu$ and we have to use the Fefferman-Graham expansion \eqref{FGexpscalarlongse} with logs that enter when $n=2\nu$ (we also restrict to $\nu>0$ to avoid additional subtleties that arise in the $\nu=0$ case).
 Re-summing this expansion gives \bea \Phi(z,p) &=&\frac{1}{2^{\nu-1} \Gamma(\nu)}p^\nu \phi_{0} z^{d/2} K_{\nu}(p z)\nn\\ &&+ 2^\nu \Gamma(\nu+1) p^{-\nu}\left[\psi_{(0)}+\frac{2(-1)^\nu}{4^\nu\nu \Gamma(\nu)^2}\left(\log(p/\mu)+c\right)p^{2\nu}\phi_{(0)}\right]z^{d/2} I_{\nu}(p z)\,.\nn\\ \eea Here $c\equiv\frac{1}{2}\gamma-\frac{1}{2}\psi(\nu+1)-\log(2)$ is some fixed numerical constant whose value will be unimportant.